Patellofemoral Pain Syndrome: The Hidden Reason Your Knees Hurt While Running

 Understanding your specific condition is the first step to pain-free movement.
 Watch your symptoms closely and note their patterns to share with your healthcare providers.
 This knowledge paired with proper exercises and medical care builds a strong recovery foundation.

-Dr. Manu Mengi has the fellowship degrees with him & can help you regain mobility by getting rid of your knee pains.
+Dr. Manu Mengi has the fellowship degrees with him and can help you regain mobility by getting rid of your knee pains.

 FAQs